 Audience member 13: I’m think like online, anything that can consolidate some of these.

 Karen Wasserman: Honestly, online you can educate yourself about what they should offer, but online you’re not going to learn the real story about the places unless you speak to people who have been there.
-And you could … I hate to see people tour 15 assisted livings.
-It is a waste of time, you won’t remember the difference between one country kitchen and one dining room, they will blend.
+I hate to see people tour 15 assisted livings.
+It is a waste of time, you won’t remember the difference between one country kitchen and one dining room.
+They will blend.
 And I also really hate it when families take their older relatives on all these tours too because that’s cruel.
 It’s important to have the field narrowed down.
 When I meet with people, I never give more than four or five places that I think would meet their needs, and then they get to choose which ones feel comfortable to them.
-But online, it’s just all about marketing, sadly.
-Yeah.
-Okay.
+But online, it’s just all about marketing.

 Rick Miller: Okay.
 Well, Karen, thank you very much